rmidura/EMDigIt/README.md

 **Milestones**
 - **Spring 2023**: Awarded a Virginia Tech Digital Humanities Library Collaboration Grant to refine workflows and create platform wireframes.
 - **August 2023**: Received a Digital Humanities Advancement Grant from the National Endowment for the Humanities to support workshops in Spring and Summer 2024.
+- **August 2023**: Hosted Early Modern Digital Itineraries culminating workshop and in-person conference in conjunction with DH2024 in Arlington, Virginia.
+- **April 2025**: Published EMDigIt white paper and initial project code

 **Technologies**
+- Transkribus for handwritten text recognition
 - Python Notebooks for data processing
-- Geospatial tools for mapping and reconciliation
+- Geospatial tools (Recogito, ArcGIS) for mapping and reconciliation
-- Transkribus for handwritten text recognition

 **Future Goals**
 - Develop an interactive web-based platform for mapping and exploring early modern itineraries.